 -

-Application Programming Interfaces (API): those are the ones used to write application logic.
-They include the interfaces and classes in the
+Application Programming Interfaces (API): Used for writing application logic.
+Includes interfaces and classes in the

 com.rabbitmq.stream